State's 4,044 new coronavirus cases highest in 2 months; deaths rise by 87

 Miami-Dade rose to 3,537 with 98 more in 6 days.
 Broward increased to 1,506 with an increase of 39 in 6 days.
 St. Lucie has gone up by 13 deaths compared with Martin by 7, Indian River by 3 and Okeechobee by 5.

-Palm Beach County's death count is higher than 20 states, including Kentucky's 1,296 with no data reported Friday.
+Palm Beach County's death count is higher than 20 states, including Kentucky's 1,312 with 12 added Saturday.

 Pinellas increased by 5 to 798 deaths in fourth place and Hillsborough up by 7 to 745 in fifth place, Polk by 4 to 582 in sixth, Orange by 2 to 530 in seventh and Lee remained at 492.